Series 24 Disciplinary Actions and Dispute Resolution

 Better exam instinct

 When the fact pattern feels urgent or emotional, Series 24 usually rewards the calm procedural answer.
-The principal should think about preservation, escalation, and defensible recordkeeping before thinking about relationship repair.
+The principal should think about preservation, escalation, disclosure/reporting consequences, and corrective action before thinking about relationship repair.

 Common exam traps